jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

 client and the connection to the server has been initiated (i.e., in the `READ_REQUEST` state).

-In this state, loop to write the request to the server socket until one of the following happens:
+In this state, loop to write the request to to the server using the proxy-to-server socket until one of the following happens:

- - you have written the entire HTTP request to the server socket.
+ - you have sent the entire HTTP request to the server.
 If this is the case:
-   - register the socket with the epoll instance for reading.
+   - register the proxy-to-server socket with the epoll instance for reading.
    - change state to `READ_RESPONSE`.
  - `write()` (or `send()`) returns a value less than 0.
    - If and `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is